CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

     "truncatedResult":false
 }
 ```
+{{</expand>}}
 ### View Forwarding Resources Utilization Networkwide

-You can monitor the amount of forwarding resources used by a switch, currently or at a time in the past.
+ - View forwarding resources on all devices, currently or at a time in the past:

-To view forwarding resources utilization on all devices, run:

 ```
 netq show cl-resource forwarding [around <text-time>] [json]
 ```

-Use the `around` option to show this information for a time in the past.
+{{<expand "Example show cl-resource forwarding command">}}

-This example shows the forwarding resources used by all switches and hosts.
+The following example shows the forwarding resources used by all switches and hosts.

 ```
 cumulus@switch:~$ netq show cl-resource forwarding